This page contains:

 Evidence cannot be accessed on their own, but must be within issues or nodes.

 However, that means you can also refer directly to drops from issues or nodes where the evidence is found.
-For example, you can use evidence.node.properties['hostname']
+For example, you can use evidence.node.properties['hostname'] to get the value of the hostname property for the node where a piece of evidence is located.
+Similarly, you could use evidence.issue.fields['CVSSv3.Vector'] to get the value of the CVSSv3.Vector field for the issue that the evidence is associated with.

-To show a count of Evidence for a specific Issue you can use something like issue.evidence.size
+To show a count of Evidence for a specific Issue you can use something like issue.evidence.size.

 The following drops are available: